grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Add the data source

 The Azure Monitor data source can access metrics from three different services.
 Configure access to the services that you plan to use.
-To use different credentials for different Azure services, configure multiple Azure Monitor data sources.The Azure Monitor data source can access metrics from three different services.
-Configure access to the services that you plan to use.
 To use different credentials for different Azure services, configure multiple Azure Monitor data sources.

 - [Guide to setting up an Azure Active Directory Application for Azure Monitor.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
 - [Guide to setting up an Azure Active Directory Application for Azure Monitor Logs.](https://dev.loganalytics.io/documentation/Authorization/AAD-Setup)